ethycS0/risc-v-apu/README.md

 ```

 ## Contribution

+**Contribution & Project Diary Notice**

+Following this workflow is essential.
+All commits are logged and will be used to create a detailed contribution map for the final project diary.
+This ensures a clear and accurate progress report of the entire project.

 - **Contribution Record:** All work must be submitted via pull requests.
 This creates a permanent record of who contributed what and when.
 - **Automated Project Diary:** The Git log serves as our official project diary.
 Your commit messages will directly inform the final progress report.